waxlab/wax/README.md

     `lua ./run drun`

-Observe than `./run drun` expects that the instance have bash installed.
+Observe than `./run drun` expects that the instance has bash installed.